robin-raymond/zax.io/concurrency.md

 Whenever a `strong` pointer type is allocator or a `deep` copy is performed, the standard allocator (`___.allocator`) in the context is replaced by the parallel allocator temporarily (i.e. assigned to `___.parallel.allocator`) automatically.
 This is done to ensure that any allocated data is entirely allocated in a thread safe manner (and deallocated later in a thread safe manner).
 Once the allocation is complete, the original standard allocator is restored allowing any future constructor and allocations of other types to use the potentially faster sequential (`___.sequential.allocator`) allocator if that was previously in use.

 Caution: care must be taken when transferring an allocated `own` pointer to a `strong` pointer.
-Pointers marked as `own` are allocated using the standard allocator which is typically set to the sequential allocator by default.
-If an `own` pointer gets transferred later into a `strong` pointer, the standard allocator should be replaced with the parallel allocator.
+Pointers qualified as `unique` or `own` are allocated using the standard allocator which is typically set to the sequential allocator by default.
+If an `own` pointer gets transferred later into a `strong` pointer or across thread boundaries, the standard allocator should be replaced with the parallel allocator.

 ````zax